drummondlab/drummondlab.github.io/team/_posts/2011-10-01-d-allan-drummond.md

 cv: /assets/pdfs/drummond-cv.pdf
 alum: false
 ---
-Allan is Associate Professor of [Biochemistry & Molecular Biology] at the [University of Chicago], with a secondary appointment in the [Department of Medicine], [Section of Genetic Medicine].
+Allan is Professor of [Biochemistry & Molecular Biology] at the [University of Chicago], with a secondary appointment in the [Department of Medicine], [Section of Genetic Medicine].
 He joined the UChicago faculty in 2011.

 Allan started the group at [Harvard University](http://harvard.edu) as a [Bauer Fellow](http://archive.sysbio.harvard.edu/CSB/research/fellows.html) at the FAS Center for Systems Biology, where he spent five years.
 He received his Ph.D. in [Computation and Neural Systems][CNS] from [Caltech](http://www.caltech.edu) advised by [Frances H. Arnold](http://fhalab.caltech.edu/).